 There are pros and cons to each decision.
-A full and extensive investigation would likely reveal more about initial infection and its spread throughout the network, the entire suit of tools and source of attack.
-But delaying the removal of the attacker might cause severe damage to the plant.
+A full and extensive investigation would likely reveal more about the initial infection and its spread throughout the network, the entire suit of tools, and the source of attack.
+But, delaying the removal of the attacker might cause severe damage to the plant.
 Either way, this decision should be approved by upper management.

-After successful removal keep a close watch for the next 24 hours, any unusual alert over one of the infected hosts or a suspicious remote connection, must be carefully investigated.
+After a successful removal, keep a close watch for the next 24 hours, and carefully investigate any unusual alert on one of the infected hosts, or any suspicious remote connection.

-Update case record with all activities
+Update the case record with all activities.

 Post-Incident

-The Post-Incident stage concludes the incident investigation, ensuring everything was thoroughly checked.
-The incident case can be closed once the investigation was completed.
+The Post-Incident stage concludes the incident investigation, ensuring that everything was thoroughly checked.
+The incident case can be closed once the investigation is completed.

 This stage also serves as a learning and improvement phase.
 In accordance with the incident complexity and severity, initiate a comprehensive debriefing.

-This debriefing will make sure the you have exact information about:
+This debriefing will make sure the you have answers to these questions:

 Exactly what happened, and at what times?
 How well did staff and management perform in dealing with the incident?
 Were the